MikeHughesKent/cas/README.md

 * GUI Example - Demonstrates how to sub-class CAS-GUI to produce a simple GUI which applies a smoothing filter to the live video display.
+* GUI Multi Core Example - The same as GUI Example, but uses multiprocessing.
-* GUI Example Multi - Demonstrates how to sub-class CAS-GUI to produce a simple GUI which averages multiple frames from the live video display.
+* GUI Example Multi Frame - Demonstrates how to sub-class CAS-GUI to produce a simple GUI which averages multiple frames from the live video display.
 * Simulated Camera Example - Demonstrates how to capture images from a simulated camera which streams images from a tif stack file.
 * Webcamera Example - Demonstrates how to capture monochrome images from a web camera.